 Before treating a patient using this protocol, we have the patient check their daytime oral temperatures several times over a few days.

 Next, we do a complete history and physical as well as labs to rule out other pathology.

 Then, after counseling with the patient on the protocol and giving them specific instructions we start them on the medication, and have appropriate follow up visits to make sure things are going well.

 While the treatment is very safe in almost every case, it is possible to get too much of the thyroid medicine which could lead to side effects such as increased heart rate, elevated temperature, increased anxiety, feeling the heart race, jitteriness, chest pains and so forth.

-Typically, we just cut back on the medicine slowly to a point where symptoms are alleviated and patients do very well.
-Some patients are just ultra sensitive, and can even experience success sooner!
+Usually we cut back on the medicine slowly to a point where symptoms are alleviated and patients do very well.
+Some patients are just ultra sensitive, and can even experience success sooner.

 By Appointment Only

 to verify days and times.